What are Chatbots, How They Work And Why You Should Be Using One

 - assign conversations to particular agents or channels.

 A chatbot is an assistant software that talks to a user in messengers, mobile apps, on websites, or other platforms.
-There are platforms that help configure a chatbot.
-Read our review on them.
+There are different services that help configure a bot.
+Read our review on the best chatbot platforms.

-Here’s our article on how Dashly Leadbot helps automate lead processing and increase the conversion rate.
+Here’s our article on how Dashly chatbot helps automate lead processing and increase the conversion rate.